Weble/RevisoApi/README.md

 ### List calls

-To get a list of resources from a module, use the getList() method
+To get a list of resources from a module, use the get() method

 ```php
 $customers = $reviso->customers->get();